 Molina has established a Quality Improvement Program that complies with regulatory requirements and accreditation standards.
 The Quality Improvement Program provides structure and outlines specific activities designed to improve the care, service and health of our Members.
-In our quality program description, we describe how our program governance, scope, goals, measurable objectives, structure and responsibilities.
+In our quality program description, we describe our program's governance, scope, goals, measurable objectives, structure and responsibilities.